jaustinpage/frc_rekt/README.md

 Other
 -----

 Find a bug?
 Algorithm doesn't work?
-Make a bug on github, and we will try to fix it.
+Make an issue on github, and we will try to fix it.